Minneapolis police: shooting at Catholic school has left 3 dead, including shooter, and 17 injured

-Minneapolis Police Chief Brian O’Hara said the shooter — armed with a rife, shotgun and pistol — approached the side of the church and shot through the windows toward the children sitting in the pews during Mass at the Annunciation Catholic School.
+Minneapolis Police Chief Brian O’Hara said the shooter — armed with a rifle, shotgun and pistol — approached the side of the church and shot dozens of rounds through the windows toward the children sitting in the pews during Mass at the Annunciation Catholic School.
+Police believe the gunman then killed himself.

-O’Hara said the shooting suspect is dead and in his early 20s and does not have an extensive known criminal history.
-Officials are looking into his motive.

 Bill Bienemann, who lives a couple of blocks away and has long attended Mass at Annunciation Church, said he heard dozens of shots, perhaps as many as 50, over as long as four minutes.